wmmihaa/Introduction-to-Node.js/documentation/hol4.md

     });
 });
 ```
+This test only evaluates one condition (*should execute without errors*);

 ## Try it out.
 Open a console/terminal and type **npm test**.
-Proceed to the next test if it was executed successfully.
+Proceed to the next condition if it was executed successfully.

 ### Add the additional conditions
 One down, two to go...